-STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD GENERAL PRICE HEARING - MILK MARKETING AREA 1 December 2, 2015
+STAFF TESTIMONY BEFORE THE PENNSYLVANIA MILK MARKETING BOARD COST REPLACEMENT HEARING - MILK MARKETING AREA 1 July 5, 2017

 Good Morning.
 My name is Clifford Ackman.
-As the Statistical Analyst for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Exhibit 1, dealing with the cross-section of milk dealers into the Southeastern Milk Marketing Area (Area 1).
+As the Statistical Analyst for the Pennsylvania Milk Marketing Board, I collected the information for and produced Staff Surrebuttal Exhibit 1, dealing with the cross-section of milk dealers into the Southeastern Milk Marketing Area (Area 1).
 I have listed these milk dealers in footnote 3 along with the percentage of sales by those dealers compared to all dealers selling into the Area 1.
 As a representative sample of the entire area, these dealers were used to compile the data for the remaining exhibits.

-This cross-section of dealers has a change from the cross section in past years - H. P. Hood in Hatfield PA (aka Rosenbergers) changed ownership and ceased production.
-Consequently, the cross section of dealers representing Area 1 now includes Clover Farms Dairy.
-This cross-section of dealer data represents over seventy-two percent of the Area's market.
+This cross-section of dealers used to gather 2015 information contains the same dealers as presented in 2014's Area 1 hearing.
+This cross-section of dealer data represents over eighty-four percent of the Area's market.